lk-geimfari/awesomo/languages/HASKELL.md

 ## Haskell

+[**Stack**](https://github.com/commercialhaskell/stack) is a cross-platform program for developing Haskell projects.
+It is intended for Haskellers both new and experienced.

+---
 [**Pandoc**](https://github.com/jgm/pandoc) is a Haskell library for converting from one markup format to another, and a command-line tool that uses this library.
 It can read Markdown, CommonMark, PHP Markdown Extra, GitHub-Flavored Markdown, MultiMarkdown, and (subsets of) Textile, reStructuredText, HTML, LaTeX, MediaWiki markup, TWiki markup, Haddock markup, OPML, Emacs Org mode, DocBook, txt2tags, EPUB, ODT and Word docx; and it can write plain text, Markdown, CommonMark, PHP Markdown Extra,GitHub-Flavored Markdown, MultiMarkdown, reStructuredText, XHTML, HTML5, LaTeX (including beamer slide shows), ConTeXt, RTF, OPML, DocBook, OpenDocument, ODT, Word docx, GNU Texinfo, MediaWiki markup, DokuWiki markup, ZimWiki markup, Haddock markup, EPUB (v2 or v3), FictionBook2, Textile, groff man pages, Emacs Org mode, AsciiDoc, InDesign ICML, TEI Simple, and Slidy, Slideous, DZSlides, reveal.js or S5 HTML slide shows.
 It can also produce PDF output on systems where LaTeX, ConTeXt, or wkhtmltopdf is installed.

 ![pandoc](https://cdn-images-1.medium.com/max/720/0*LyYHxYObKJg0DCi9.png)